Moscow Plus Program

 Bridge Courses in Language & Culture

-Participants will take courses in language and contemporary culture, and receive six total hours of UT credit for Russian Culture (RUS 330) and Russian Linguistics (RUS 369).
-Note that students must have taken two or more years of Russian to participate in this Second-Summer-Session study program in Moscow.
+Participants will take courses in language and contemporary culture, and receive six total hours of UT credit for Russian Culture (REE 325) and Russian Linguistics (REE 325).
+Note that students must have taken one year of Russian to participate in this Second-Summer-Session study program in Moscow.
+(Those with one year of Russian will take Intermediate-level REE 325 courses and those with two or more years of Russian will take Advanced-level REE 325 courses.)
 These courses are taught by Moscow International University faculty M-TH for four hours a day.
 Students are also paired with Russian peer tutors to assist with coursework and help immerse them in the local culture.
 A full time UT Resident Director staffs the program in Moscow.

 Information session: Friday, November 14, 2014, CLA 1.302C, 4 to 5pm.